eppye-bots/wiki_for_rtd/deployment/run-as-service.rst

 * bots-dirmonitor.py (bots >= 3.0.0, is optional)

 .. note::
-    bots-engine itself is not a daemon process; bots-engine is best `scheduled <run-botsengine.html#scheduling-bots-engine>`_.
+    bots-engine itself is not a daemon process; bots-engine is best :ref:`scheduled <schedule-bots-engine>`.

 How these daemons are created and managed depends on the operating system being used: